inngest/nix-starter-pack/README.md

 And then open a new terminal session to load the config.

-NOTE: Nix home-manager also have the capability to control `.zshrc` settings as well, so you are able to skip the step above if you use that instead.
+NOTE: Nix home-manager also have the capability to control shell settings as well, so you are able to skip the step above if you use that instead.

 You should now have a functioning Nix system working.